andreasxtds/andreas-christidis/README.md

-👀 Interested in energy system modelling and optimisation, arduino and rhasspy projects.
+👀 Interested in energy system modelling and optimisation, arduino and raspberry pi projects.
 GAMS, Python and C++.

 <!---